JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 [comment]: <> (Hi.
 If you are seeing this message, please open this file with markdown preview or jupyter notebook.
 You can do this by right clicking on the readme file and picking 'open with'.)
+# An open-source interactive pipeline tutorial for differential ATAC-seq footprint analysis
-# INBRE Google Cloud Training Tutorials
+## INBRE Google Cloud Training Tutorials - ATAC-seq

 ## <a name="overview">Overview</a>